top of page

 Conclusion

 Teaching these 10 behaviours is a fantastic way to ensure your dog is well-behaved, safe, and a joy to be around.
-Remember, patience and consistency go a long way in achieving success.
+Remember, patience and consistency will lead to success.
 Start small, celebrate progress, and enjoy the journey of building a stronger bond with your furry friend!

 Comments